ControlNet for Chroma/Green Screen: Complete Guide to Keying Workflows 2025

 Virtual Production Background Extension

 Scenario: Tight green screen doesn't cover entire frame.
-Need to extend background seamlessly.
+Need to extend background smoothly.

 Workflow: